py-vcon/py-vcon/py_vcon_server/README.md

 ## Pipeline Processing

-A pipeline provides the means to run a sequence of VconProcessors.
+A pipeline provides the means to run a sequence of **VconProcessors**.
 This is useful as often we want to perform the same sets of operations on many different vCons.
-A processor is given a **VconProcessorIO** object and as set of **VconProcessorOptions** for the specific processor type.
+A processor is given a **VconProcessorIO** object and a set of **VconProcessorOptions** for the specific processor type.
 The processor provides a **VconProcessorIO** object as output.
 The **VconProcessorIO** object may contain zero or more vCons and a set of parameters.
 The processor may modify the vCon(s) and parameters from the input **VconProcessorIO** to create the **VconProcessorIO** output object.
-A pipeline is provided an input **VconProcessorIO** which is passed, along with the processor options for the first processor configured in the pipeline's processors list.
+A pipeline is provided an input **VconProcessorIO** which is passed, along with the processor options for the first processor configured in the pipeline's **processors** list.
 The output from the first processor is then passed to the second processor configured in the pipeline definition's **processors** list along with it's processor options.
 This process is repeated through the sequence of processors configured in the pipeline definition's **processors** list.